 1 .
 Click the Create Server button, enter the My Images section and choose the Image that you have created previously.

-Create and start the server.
+Create and start the instance.

 Go to the network section of your account to see your IP.